OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ```

-Finally, the realignment was performed with ```GATK v3.8``` IndelRealigner, using the targets for realignment and dictionary/reference files generated in the previous steps.
+Finally, the realignment was performed with ```GATK v3.8``` IndelRealigner, using the targets for realignment, dictionary, and reference files generated in the previous steps.

 ```
 java -jar /home/uqralls1/programs/GATK/GenomeAnalysisTK.jar \